nfiresto/Machine-Learning-Models-for-Heart-Disease-Prediction/README.md

   an updated excel file
   and a text file describing the figures.
 The decision tree was not great either.
 Accuracy, precision, and f1 were sitting around 0.5 but recall jumped to 0.7 which was cool.

+As of 4/8/25, I have implemented random forest. i just uploaded a python file and an update excel file
+Random forest was kind of the worst one so far. low 0.5 scores and even in the 0.4 range at some point.